 As the ownership of a security token is registered on the blockchain, we believe it is necessary to have a way to track the token ownership and to prohibit illicit transactions directly on the blockchain.
-This is why there is a need to make a link between wallet addresses and identities to manage rights through an identity contract directly on the blockchain.
-In addition, we also need to ensure privacy of those identities tokeny The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com
+This is why there is a need to make a link between wallet addresses and identities to manage rights through an onchainID contract directly on the blockchain.
+In addition, we also need to ensure the privacy of those tokeny solutions - The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com identities in order to comply with personal data related regulations.
+For this reason, personal data should not be stored directly on the blockchain but only the validation certificates (claims) issued by trusted third parties (KYC provider, government, lawyer,...) having checked these data.
+Those certificates (claims), stored in the identities of each party will be used by the transfer manager to validate whether or not those parties can hold or transfer a specific security token.